esgn/istsos-docker/README.md

 ## Create ISTsos demo service

 Follow the istSOS tutorial for [creating a new service instance](http://istsos.org/en/latest/doc/ws_instances.html#creating-a-new-service-instance).
 Use the name "demo" as stated in the tutorial.
+If you need the GRABOW procedure create it manually as stated in the istSOS tutorial.

 ## Create ISTsos demo procedures